Skip to main content

 Configure the GMI MaaS endpoint in your image

 Before you wrap your agent into an image, read the GMI MaaS connection details from these environment variables.
 At runtime, GMI injects the API key for the models you select in Step 2, so you never ship a key inside your image.
+Read these variables in your code rather than hardcoding values, for example:

 Leave GMI_MAAS_API_KEY unset in your image — GMI injects it at runtime when MaaS integration is enabled (Step 2).
 Hardcoding a key is unnecessary and will be overridden.